 Notes: Kombu, small dried anchovies, kimchi, gochujang, and Korean chili flakes can be found in most Asian supermarkets.
 For a vegan-friendly recipe, omit anchovies and add 1 tablespoon miso paste, using vegan kimchi (see recipe here).

-1 four-inch-square piece kombu (sea kelp, see note)
+One 4-inch square piece kombu (sea kelp, see note)

 1/2 cup small dried anchovies (optional, see note)